milanzerg/TalkingBotV2/README.md

 _good.webp_ - welcoming **sticker** for telegram
 _config_ - gitignored file with bot's **token** _dialogues.txt_ - additional file with big database of dualogues
+## **!!!WARNING!!!** You need to download dialogues.txt from the link in
+dialogues(download link).txt and set put file into /dialogues/

 [//]: #
    [TBV2]: <https://github.com/milanzerg/TalkingBotV2>